ssanj/babyloncandle/posts/2018-01-12-readert-writert.md

 runReader :: Reader r a -> r -> a
 ```

 and unwraps the Reader Monad to a function (`r -> a`).
-The _reader_ (as defined previously) lifts a function from (`r -> a`) into the ReaderT MT.
-This seems like unnecessary work and ideally there should be an inbuilt function that does this for us.
+The _reader_ function (as defined previously) lifts a function from (`r -> a`) into the ReaderT MT.
+This seems like unnecessary work and ideally there should be an in-built function that does this for us.

 Next let's have a look at the _log_ function: